LaupWing/pt-course-19-21/docs/README.md

 ### Setup and Build

-_I could strip out the stuff created for this project and actually make a solid setup to use for new projects (including production work), that would require server-side rendering.
-Want to have a laugh?
-Check how big the `package.json` is in this project.
-It's **humongous**, which is fine.
-Most actions to create the build folder is done through the [CLI](https://nl.wikipedia.org/wiki/Command-line-interface)._

-Note: I was experimenting a lot with performance, so in the end I just decided to create a build folder for static files.
+I was experimenting with performance, so in the end I just decided to create a build folder for static files.

 #### Setup
 The most obvious thing first, [Express](https://www.npmjs.com/package/express) for the server.
 It's just one of the best frameworks for node.
 I love writing imports in order to require modules, so I included [ESM](https://www.npmjs.com/package/esm) right away, ESM is a ECMAScript module loader and it allows you to write imports like this: